sirfoga/pyhal/README.md

 * class wrappers when functions can possibly be attributed to single instance of object

 ## Install
 * Fire up a terminal and type `python3 setup.py install`: this will take care of all needed other modules and dependencies.
-Note that you can also install it by one cmd command: `mkdir hal_install && cd hal_install && git clone https://github.com/sirfoga/hal.git && cd hal && python3 setup.py install`
+Note that you can also install it by one cmd command: `mkdir hal_install && cd hal_install && git clone https://github.com/sirfoga/hal.git && cd hal && python3 setup.py install && cd .. && cd .. && rm hal_instal`.

 ## LICENSE